 Implementation guidance

 The identities of the countries and international organizations to which PII can possibly be transferred in normal operations should be made available to customers.
-The identities of the countries arising from the use of subcontracted PII processing should be included.
-The countries included should be considered in relation to 8.5.1.

 (d) where possible, a general description of the technical and organisational security measures referred to in Article 32(1).